Jill C. Ascari, Ph.D., LCP

-Dr. Stern joined Commonwealth Counseling Associates in March of 2005, as a general adult and child psychologist.
+Dr. Stern joined Commonwealth Counseling Associates in March of 2005, as a general adult and child psychologist practicing in the West End office.
 She has worked with children and families in residential, day treatment, and outpatient programs and with adults in day treatment and outpatient programs.

 Dr. Stern completed her post-doctoral fellowship at the Virginia Treatment Center for Children of the Medical College of Virginia, where she provided therapeutic care to children, adolescents, and families on the residential and outpatient units.
 She then worked as the only Licensed Clinical Psychologist in a rural community east of Richmond, where she provided therapeutic services to a full range of clients.
 Most recently, prior to joining CCA on a full-time basis, Dr. Stern worked in a private school for children with developmental disabilities.